graphitemaster/aau/site/content/index.md

 ```
 If such an expression were to overflow then `malloc` will allocate and return
 a pointer for memory not actually sufficiently large for all `n` `Object`.
 Again,
-signed here does not save you practice this will silently avoid the memory safety issue by over-allocating
+signed here does not save, as in practice this will silently avoid the memory
-around 4 GiB of memory had you used `int` since a negative casted to `size_t`
+safety issue by over-allocating around 4 GiB of memory had you used `int` since
-becomes about that large.
-Random resource exhaustion is not exactly a better
+a negative casted to `size_t` becomes about that large.
+Random resource
-situation to be in here.
+exhaustion is not exactly a better situation to be in either.

 There are a couple better ways to write this.
 The first obvious one is just
 use `calloc`.
 That does have a zeroing cost though and doesn't help if you need